 Caroline Roberts-Cherry - Chair

-Caroline Roberts-Cherry is an experienced Trustee and Chair; a local business woman she runs a TV and film production company in Manchester specialising in scripted and non scripted content.
-Known within her sector as being a Diversity Champion, Caroline’s Tv work platforms female writers, producers and directors.
+Caroline Roberts-Cherry is an experienced trustee and chair and a local businesswoman.
+She runs a TV and film production company in Manchester specialising in scripted and non-scripted content.
+Known within her sector as a diversity champion, Caroline's television work platforms female writers, producers and directors.
 She is proud to be a local employer producing content for the local, national and international markets.
-A life-long feminist she was the Women’s officer at St Catherine’s College, Oxford where she was also first female JRC Vice President.
-She was also part of the cohort of women to establish Women’s Football at Oxford and played in the first female Varsity football game (on the winning side).
+A life-long feminist, she was the Women's Officer at St Catherine's College, Oxford as well as the first female JRC Vice President.
+Caroline was part of the cohort of women to establish women's football at Oxford and played in the first female Varsity football game (on the winning side).

 Caroline was born in Manchester and is married with two sons.